SmirnovArseniy/SecretReservePrices_Paper/README.md

 # SecretReservePrices_Paper
-Models and analytics of the paper "Secret Reserve Prices by Uninformed Sellers" by Pavel Andreyanov and El Hadi Caoui
+Models and analysis of the paper "Secret Reserve Prices by Uninformed Sellers" by Pavel Andreyanov and El Hadi Caoui